Meet Our Staff

 Lead Naturalist/Lead Instructor (UCNP)

 Brena Seck has been a naturalist at Effie Yeaw Nature Center since 1999.
-After graduating from University of California C Davis with a degree in Wildlife and Fisheries Biology she briefly worked as a field biologist but yearned for a place where she could be around wildlife and have people to talk to.
+After graduating from University of California at Davis with a degree in Wildlife and Fisheries Biology she briefly worked as a field biologist but yearned for a place where she could be around wildlife and have people to talk to.
 She discovered the Effie Yeaw Nature Center, and it was the right fit!
 Brena leads the Maidu Cultural Programs during the school year, and enjoys being a nature camp leader over the summer, especially when she takes the campers fishing and rafting!
 Brena is also the coordinator and lead instructor for the UC California Naturalist Certification Course offered at Effie Yeaw Nature Center.

 Kristen Angelini